Repository

 Overview

-NCI Imaging Data Commons (IDC) is a cloud-based repository of publicly available cancer imaging data co-located with the analysis and exploration tools and resources.
+NCI Imaging Data Commons (IDC) is a cloud-based repository of publicly available cancer imaging data co-located with analysis and exploration tools.
 IDC is a node within the broader NCI Cancer Research Data Commons (CRDC) infrastructure that provides secure access to a large, comprehensive, and expanding collection of cancer research data.

 Data Types

-IDC contains various types of images and image-derived data harmonized using the DICOM standard.
-As of October 2022, IDC contains the following types of images:
+IDC contains various types of images and image-derived data harmonized using the DICOM standard:

 • Clinical and preclinical imaging